 The days are getting longer, y’all!
 And you know what that means?
-It’s just about time to get those gardens in, the patio furniture out, and to tackle that spring cleaning.
+It’s just about time to get those gardens in, the patio furniture out, and tackle that spring cleaning.

-I like to keep a clean kitchen, but every few months I just love giving the kitchen a good scrub down and getting everything all freshened up organized.
+I like to keep a clean kitchen, but every few months I just love giving the kitchen a good scrub down and getting everything all freshened up and organized.
 And now that spring is upon us, it’s time to get to work.

 Kitchen cleaning tips.

 Clean your oven.
-Self cleaning ovens are a God send.
-But if you have an old fashioned model, now’s the time to give it a good going over.
+Self-cleaning ovens are a God send.
+But if you have an old-fashioned model, now’s the time to give it a good going over.
 For a (non-toxic) cleaning solution, make a paste out of water and baking soda.
 Coat the oven surfaces with that paste (not any heating elements or bare metal) and let that stand overnight.
 In the morning, put on some rubber gloves and scrub the paste off with a plastic spatula.
 A wet sponge should take off all remaining residue.

 Clean cutting boards.
 If you use a wooden cutting board, every few weeks give it a good sprinkle of coarse salt and scrub with a sliced lemon.
 Rinse well with hot water and your board will be nice and fresh.

 Clean the fridge.
 Take everything out of the fridge and wipe all interior surfaces down with some hot, soapy water.
 As you put everything back, toss out all outdated condiments and items you’re not going to use.
 Replace the box of baking soda!

 Pantry purge.
 Take everything out and wipe down the shelves.
 Toss out anything that hasn’t been used and won’t be used.
 Spices lose their spiciness after a while!
 Treat yourself to some new staples.
 A good clean sweep in the pantry will perk it up like nothing else.
 Ditch the stuff you don’t use and donate it to a food bank if it’s worthy.
 Get that pantry magazine-photo worthy!